In this post: Group 31 Batteries – Dimensions, Features, and Prices

 Next up, the pound-for-pound GOAT – lithium, AKA LiFePO4.

-For most, LiFePO4 batteries are going to offer the best value and overall cost-efficiency.
+For most, LiFePO4 batteries offer the best value and overall cost-efficiency.

 Conclusion

-• They can handle temperatures across a broad range with ease.
-(Even cold weather thanks to heated lithium battery options.)
+They can handle temperatures across a broad range with ease.
+(Even in cold weather due to heated lithium battery options.)